-Undergraduate students admitted to the BA program are required to complete a minimum of 400 clock hours (8 semester hours) in one semester.
-BA Generalist Practicum can be completed in either the spring or summer term depending on the student's plan of study.
-Practicum provides students with an opportunity to engage and demonstrate competency in generalist practice.
+Undergraduate students in the BASW program are required to complete a minimum of 400 clock hours (8 semester hours) of practicum in one semester.
+The BA generalist practicum can be completed during their final year in either the spring or summer term depending on the student's plan of study.
+Practicum provides students with an opportunity to engage and demonstrate all nine CSWE competencies in generalist practice.